heremaps/gluecodium/docs/lime_idl.md

 package names or names of classes, interfaces, structs, etc.) might lead to unexpected compilation issues in the generated code, depending on the file system and/or operating system.

-**Note:** Unicode characters in C++ identifiers are supported by C++ standard but the actual support might vary per compiler implementation.
+**Note:** Unicode characters in C++ identifiers are supported by C++ standard, but the actual support might vary per compiler implementation.

 #### Visibility

 Most elements can be prefixed with a visibility prefix.
 Possible visibility prefixes are currently `public`, `internal`, `open` and `open internal`.
-Visibility prefix is optional, an element without such prefix is considered `public`.
+Visibility prefix is optional, an element without such a prefix is considered `public`.
 The visibility prefix, if present, should precede the rest of the declaration.

 * Example: `internal static property secretDelegate: ProcessorDelegate? { get set }`